dee912/project-1/README.md

 ### Collision detection

-* Collision detection for PAC-MAN went through a few stages, first all the boarder walls where avoided using a calculation but I soon realsied that once I add in my internal walls the maths functions wouldn't be of any use to them.
+* Collision detection for PAC-MAN went through a few stages, first all the border walls were avoided using a calculation but I soon realised that once I add in my internal walls the maths functions wouldn't be of any use to them.
 * This is where the idea of setting the moveable and blocks arrays above came from.
 Once they had been set I was able to just plug it into my keydown event listener.

 ```JavaScript